 We at Creswell Infant School see the maximising of attendance rates as one of our key tasks.
 We believe that the school should actively pursue the goal of regular attendance and, in doing so, convey to parents and pupils that unjustified absence will not be tolerated, nor will it go unheeded.
 It is the responsibility of the school to support attendance and to take seriously any problems which may lead to non-attendance.
-In accordance with the Department for Children, Schools and Families (DCSF) the school expects pupil attendance of at least 95%.
+The school expects pupil attendance of at least 95%.
 The school has measures in place to support an effective attendance policy.